 Plant-based eating is easier on the bottom line, too.
 At a Vancouver grocery store in March 2015, animal proteins were far more expensive both per pound and per gram of protein than plant proteins.
 With extra lean ground beef clocking in at $7.19 per pound, it is more than five times more expensive than tofu, chickpeas, or red lentils.

 VHS encourages citizens, schools, businesses and the community as a whole to embrace plant-based eating on Mondays.
-Since the 2015 launch of our Meatless Monday campaign, we’ve supported the following Lower Mainland schools and organizations in implementing Meatless Monday initiatives in their cafeterias and are working with several others who are eager to join the movement:
+Since the 2015 launch of our Meatless Monday campaign, we’ve supported the following Lower Mainland schools and organizations in implementing and expanding Meatless Monday initiatives in their cafeterias.
+VHS is also working with several others who are eager to join the movement:

 - Langara College